15 Common Galaxy Note 9 Problems & How to Fix Them

 Galaxy Note 9 Android 10 Problems

-Then, the Android 10 (One UI 2.0) update is now available for the aging Galaxy Note 9 in select regions, and it has even more problems even after a long beta testing period.
+Then, the Android 10 (One UI 2.0) update is now available for the aging Galaxy Note 9 in select regions, and it still has problems even after a long beta testing period.

-Those in the United States are likely still on the One UI 2.0 beta, but other areas outside the US have the official update as it’s rolling out in stages.
-Either way, the problems are mostly the same and Samsung is still working to fix most of them.
-Unless it’s already mentioned here, if you’re experiencing problems you’re sort of on your own until Samsung releases a follow-up to the One UI 2.0 build.

-For those preparing for Android 10, this guide for the Galaxy S10 applies to the Note 9 as well.
-Give it a read as we wait for Samsung to issue the official software update to more regions.
-Then, if you are dealing with issues, this guide for the Note 10 can help Note 9 owners.
+Those in the United States are got this big software upgrade in January and February, and if you’re experiencing new problems from the Android 10 update specifically, you only have a few options.
+One of those is to try the typical fixes you’ve seen here or in this guide, or, wait for Samsung to issue maintenance releases.

+That will go over a few things you need to know now that you’re on new software.
+Otherwise, we’re basically on our own until Samsung releases One UI 2.1, or another bi-monthly update with bug fixes.

 Other Details & What’s Next

-While the Galaxy Note 9 isn’t “new” anymore, it’s running Android 9 Pie or the new Android 10 release, both of which are still being improved by Samsung.
-Most of these bugs are gone now that you’re running the latest software.
+While the Galaxy Note 9 isn’t “new” anymore, it’s running the new Android 10 release, which Samsung is still trying to improve as they go.
 Basically, now that Android 10 is here expect one or two more big updates in early 2020 that make the experience better, refines everything, or patches some of the issues that made it through the testing phase.
+Similar to the bug-fixing update from March, although we still expect a few more in the near future.

-What’s next though?
-That will be Android 10 which Google released back in August of 2019.
-We didn’t expect the Note 9 to see Android 10 until March or April next year, but it looks like the company might deliver this new software faster than anyone expected.
+What’s next for the Note 9 specifically is One UI 2.1 or 2.5 as we mentioned earlier.
+We didn’t expect the Note 9 to see Android 10 until March or April, but it came out really fast this year.
+So, now, we’re waiting for Samsung to improve the overall experience and deliver some of the changes we’re seeing in the Galaxy S20 family.
 Stay tuned for more details as it continues to roll out.
 Then, watch for updates every 2-3 months to fix issues and improve security.

-What’s actually next, after Android 10, is the inevitable beta and release of Android R, or Android 11.
+Then what’s actually next, after Android 10, is the inevitable beta and release of Android 11.
+Google recently started the Android 11 developer preview, but Samsung phones are nowhere near being able to try it.
 And while that’s not coming until December or early 2021 for the Galaxy Note 9, it’s worth thinking about moving ahead.

 For now, enjoy everything that is the Galaxy Note 9 and this latest software upgrade.
-Then, lookout for a few changes or improvements in the near future as we look ahead to what’s coming next.
+Then, look out for a few changes or improvements in the near future as we look ahead to what’s coming next.
 In closing, we recommend getting a Note 9 case, keeping the display safe with a screen protector, and maybe buy some official Samsung accessories too.

 40 Comments